-Boosting the photocatalytic activity of BiOX under solar light via the selective crystal facet growth
+Boosting the photocatalytic activity of BiOX under solar light via selective crystal facet growth†

-The selective crystal facet growth of BiOX (X = Cl, Br, I) is very significant due to each facet possessing different physicochemical properties.
-In this work, polyvinylpyrrolidone (PVP), a structure directing agent, was unprecedentedly introduced to modulate crystal facet growth of BiOX to obtain BiOX/PVP with more (110) active facet exposure for the first time.
-The exposure of the (110) crystal surface of BiOX due to the introduction of PVP is comprehensively explained from the molecular level.
-A possible application is dye wastewater photodegradation, such as rhodamine B (RhB), as more hydroxyl radicals are generated compared to the standard under identical visible light irradiation conditions.
-By First-Principles calculations, the (110) crystal face has a higher hole density allowing it to generate holes more easily.
+The selective crystal facet growth of BiOX (X = Cl, Br, I) is very significant since each facet possesses different physicochemical properties.
+In this study, polyvinylpyrrolidone (PVP), a structure directing agent, was unprecedentedly introduced to modulate the crystal facet growth of BiOX to obtain BiOX/PVP with more (110) active facet exposure, for the first time.
+The exposure of the (110) crystal surface of BiOX due to the introduction of PVP is comprehensively explained at the molecular level.
+A possible application is the photodegradation of dyes, such as rhodamine B (RhB), from wastewater as more superoxide radicals are generated compared to the pure BiOX sample under identical visible light irradiation conditions.
+According to first-principles calculations, the (110) crystal face has a higher electron density, allowing it to generate free electrons more easily.
 In comparison with pure BiOCl, a higher (110) active facet exposure for BiOCl/PVP prolonged the lifetimes of photoinduced carries and enhanced the photocatalytic activity.
-Here, the enhancement mechanism of photoactivity was explained via various experiments and theoretical calculation in detail.
+Herein, the enhancement mechanism of photoactivity was explained via various experiments and theoretical calculations in detail.